Trapani Sicily, Italy Travel Guide

 Quick & Easy

-Validate your bus ticket immediately upon boarding to avoid fines.
+Validate the bus you are taking ticket immediately upon boarding to prevent getting fined.
 Look for the small yellow or orange validation machine inside the bus.

 Avoid Fines